-Read the full eligibility requirements here.
+Be sure to read the full Terms & Conditions tab for eligibility requirements here.

 Motion design is definitely the focus.
 But motion design is a fairly hazy term.